 - Ice Climbing Experience with the ability to follow Water Ice 3

 - Good physical fitness with the ability to climb for 10+ hours with only minimal, short rest breaks.

 Often times people combine this climb with alpine rock climbs in the Washington Pass area.
-This allows more flexibility with weather.
+This allows for more flexibility with the weather.
 The weather at Washington Pass is typically much better than the weather on Mt.
 Baker.
 Adding a few days of climbing at this “east-side” location is a great way to increase your odds of having good climbing conditions and weather on the North Ridge.